 - purchased goods and services

 - processing of sold products

 - end of life treatment of sold products

 For many businesses, Scope 3 emissions will be the largest of all emissions, for example, business travel.

 Why does this matter?

-Whilst small to medium enterprises are currently exempt from the 2050 net zero legislation, there will be a movement through large organisations supply chains to account for emissions from smaller businesses.
+As larger businesses begin to make corporate pledges to achieve carbon neutrality by 2050, it is an inevitability that if you are in such as corporate supply chain you will be asked to report on your greenhouse gas emissions at some point in the future.
 Small businesses can start to leverage the benefits of calculating a carbon footprint year on year to access supply chains where this information is required.
 For some, this may even be a prerequisite for supplier onboarding.

 The introduction of the UK Government’s Procurement Policy Notice (PPN), whilst only applicable to contracts over £5 million per year, could impact small businesses involved in these contracts.
 The business community can effectively gain a competitive advantage by being able to show a verified carbon reduction plan also known as a carbon management plan to potential suppliers.
 This will make them more attractive to those larger corporates and for government contracts over the £5 million threshold.

 The PPN released in 2021 contains detailed requirements including the bidder’s commitment to reach net zero by 2050 and to show their current emission sources, including Scope 3.
 Bidders must now set out environmental management measures in effect, including certification schemes or specific carbon reduction measures adopted.
 A key requirement is an annually updated carbon reduction plan.
 This needs to be published on the supplier’s website, approved by a director and be able to show a clear commitment to emissions reduction at the highest level.